 Some claim the art of subtlety looks like malevolent shadow magic—but no matter from where their power is derived, these rogues are capable of performing devastating assaults on their enemies, slipping away unharmed to strike again without detection.
 Most rogues train their entire lives to learn how to walk in the shadows—subtlety rogues were born there.

-Artifact Weapon: Fangs, another pair of daggers, these crafted from the fangs of Sargeras’ beloved felhound,
+Artifact Weapon: Fangs of the Devourer, another pair of daggers, these crafted from the fangs of Sargeras’ beloved felhound,

 Fluffers Goremaw.
 They grant the ability Goremaw’s Bite, which does massive damage, slows the target, and grants 3 whole combo points.

 - Opens from stealth with abilities like Shadowstrike or Cheap Shot.